dgarciaher/CTCI/cp3/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-# 2.8
+# 3.4

-* I: Create a method that will find the node at the beggining of the loop in a circular linked list.
+* I: Create a queue using two stacks.
-* D: Goal is to find the loop and figure out which node is at the begging of it.
+* D: Goal is to perform all opertions from a queue with two stacks.

   Step 1: